polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/README.md

 ![tenny-the-transformer.png](013-tenny-the-transformer%2Fimages%2Ftenny-the-transformer.png)

 In Part III, we delve into the fascinating world of Natural Language Processing (NLP) and transformers.
-Our journey begins with the fundamentals of NLP, gradually progressing to the intricacies of transformers, starting with sentiment analysis models.
+Our journey begins with the fundamentals of NLP, gradually progressing to the intricacies of transformers, and culminating in the creation of **_Tenny, the Transformer Sentiment Analyst with an Attitude_**.

 [Chapter 12 - Tenny the Sentiment Analyst](012-tenny-the-sentiment-analyst%2FREADME.md)